jarvisgroup/jarvis_data_eng_yashar/linux_sql/README.md

 During the implements, as a developer, i noticed there are a few potential improvements that can be further developed.
 1) Back up Database : in case of database break down in server 1, there should be one or more backup databases in other nodes to ensure data security and integrity.
-2)Simplify start up process : there should be a automation scripts for all the processes, from docker initialization to table creation and data insertion.
+2) Simplify start up process : there should be a automation scripts for all the processes, from docker initialization to table creation and data insertion.